 Water Softener Installation Cost

-• The cost of installing a water softener system
+• The average cost to install a water softener is £1,250.

 salt in water softener